jiqingjerry/Twitter-Tweets-Search-Engine/README.md

 # Tweet Search Engine

-Crawler collected the Tweets for Indexing.
+twitter-crawler collected the Tweets for Indexing.

-Search Engine is the Web app for the Search Engine
+twitter-search is the Web app for the Search Engine.